cocos2d/cocos2d-x-docs/en/basic_concepts/index.md

 * __Physics Engine:__ The physics engine is responsible for emulating the laws of physics realistically within the application.

-Game engines usually support multiple platforms thus making it easy to develop your game and then deploy it to multiple platforms without much overhead at all.
-Since Cocos2d-x is a game engine, it provides a simplified API for developing cross-platform mobile and desktop games.
+__Game engines__ usually support multiple platforms thus making it easy to develop your game and then deploy it to multiple platforms without much overhead at all.
+Since __Cocos2d-x__ is a __game engine__, it provides a simplified API for developing cross-platform mobile and desktop games.
 By encapsulating the power inside an easy to use API, you can focus on developing your games and worry less about the implementation of the technical underpinnings.
 Cocos2d-x will take care of as much or as little of the heavy lifting as you want.

-Cocos2d-x provides `Scene`, `Transition`, `Sprite`, `Menu`, `Sprite3D`, `Audio` objects and much more.
+__Cocos2d-x__ provides `Scene`, `Transition`, `Sprite`, `Menu`, `Sprite3D`, `Audio` objects and much more.
 Everything you need to create your games are included.